Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 New to the list in 2025 are **Visa** and **Salesforce**. **Charter Communications** and **Target** left the list.

 ## Growth
 Below is a view of year-on-year growth for the 40 companies.
 Tech overwhelms non-tech.
-Since value added is what makes up GDP (see Methods section, below), the growth of the companies can be directly compared to GDP.
+Since value-added is what makes up GDP (see Methods section, below), the growth of the companies can be directly compared to GDP.

 Tech is what drives the U.S. economy.
 Non-tech is a drag on the economy.